Complex Regional Pain Syndrome

 However, not all claims for LTD benefits are approved by insurance providers.
 In fact, it is extremely common for insurance companies to deny LTD benefits claims for so-called invisible injuries like CRPS, since the condition’s severity cannot be proven with objective, observable proof.
 The experience of chronic pain is subjective; it is unique to the person experiencing it, and not measurable using medical testing.

-If your CRPS symptoms prevent you from working in your chosen profession and you have adequate insurance coverage, our Ontario long-term disability lawyers may be able to help you appeal a denied LTD benefits claim.
+If your CRPS symptoms prevent you from working in your chosen profession and you have adequate insurance coverage, our Toronto long-term disability lawyers may be able to help you appeal a denied LTD benefits claim.
 By doing so, our long-term disability lawyers serving all of Ontario may be able to help you recover compensation for previously denied benefits, damages you incurred because of your claim’s initial denial, and even punitive damages, depending on the circumstances.

 Victims of accidents caused by someone else’s negligence who are experiencing symptoms of CRPS may be eligible to pursue compensation from the party or entity responsible for causing the accident to occur.
-To learn more about how our Ontario personal injury lawyers may be able to help you recover compensation by taking legal actions against the at-fault party, call 1-800-JUSTICE.
+To learn more about how our Toronto personal injury lawyers may be able to help you recover compensation by taking legal actions against the at-fault party, call 1-800-JUSTICE.

 Contact Preszler Injury Lawyers for a Free Initial Consultation